Finite-time scaling for epidemic processes with power-law superspreading events: Discussion

-{\it Discussion and Conclusions}. {We have made clear how a continuous-time branching process with power-law tailed secondary cases (in correspondence with recent observational results describing superspreading in COVID-19 \cite{Wong_superspreading}) has properties that are qualitatively different to the case of finite-variance.
-The latter constitute a well-known mean-field universality class with order-parameter exponent $\beta=1$, whereas the power-law superspreading leads to a continuous of universality classes depending on the value of the secondary-case power-law exponent $\gamma$.} The situation is similar to the generalized central-limit theorem \cite{Bouchaud_Georges}, for which there is a unique universality class (the Gaussian distribution) when the initial variance is finite, but infinite classes (the L\'evy stable distributions) for diverging variance.
-Also, thinning processes show a similar separation between finite and infinite variances \cite{Corral_csf}.
-We derive the existence of a finite-time scaling law describing the probability of outbreak survival as a function of $R_0$ and time, Eqs. (\ref{scalinglaw2}) and (\ref{scalinglaw3}), and calculate the exact value of the scaling functions, Eq. (\ref{scalingfunc}).
-These scaling laws could be extended to random networks.
+{We have made clear how a continuous-time branching process with power-law-tailed secondary cases (in correspondence with recent observational results describing superspreading in COVID-19 \cite{Wong_superspreading}) has properties that are qualitatively different to the case of finite variance.
+The latter constitute a well-known mean-field universality class with order-parameter exponent $\beta=1$ \cite{GarciaMillan_Universality}, whereas the power-law superspreading leads to a continuous of universality classes depending on the value of the secondary-case power-law exponent $\gamma$ \cite{footnote_carles5}.} Further, we derive the existence of a finite-time scaling law describing the probability of outbreak survival as a function of $R_0$ and time, Eqs. (\ref{scalinglaw2}) and (\ref{scalinglaw3}), and calculate the exact value of the scaling functions, Eq. (\ref{scalingfunc}).
+These scaling laws could be extended to random networks. {We also show the peculiar behavior of $I_\text{sur}(t)$, Eq. (\ref{peculiar}).}

-It would be desirable to apply our results to the COVID-19 pandemic, in order to obtain the probability of outbreak extinction after some time as a function of $R_0$.
+It would be desirable to apply our results to the COVID-19 pandemic, in order to obtain the probability of outbreak extinction after some time as a function of $R_0$. for which the offspring power-law exponent $\gamma$ has been estimated.
 However, in addition to the exponent $\gamma$, knowledge of the constant $c$ in the asymptotic power-law formula is also fundamental (a relation between $c$ and $R_0$ exists, but it is model dependent).
-In other words, it is not enough to know the distribution of secondary cases for large $k$, but we need to know the whole population to which those large outbreaks belong.
+In other words, it is not enough to know the distribution of secondary cases for large $k$ \cite{Wong_superspreading}, but one needs to know the whole ``population'' to which those large outbreaks belong.
 Thus, concentrating only in large outbreaks is useless for the calculation of the survival probability.